dammsi/GANConvergence/README.md

 Code for the experiments in "Convergence Properties of Generative Adversarial Networks".

+We implemented the following experiments in PyTorch to explore different techniques fostering GAN convergence.
-The code comes with basic functionalities in experimenting with different GAN objectives, including non-saturating GAN, WGAN, WGAN-GP, WGAN-LP and WGAN with simple gradient penalties.
-The implemented experiments include DiracGAN, learning intervalls in 1D and different manifolds in 2D.
+The code base covers different GAN objectives including non-saturating GAN, WGAN, WGAN-GP, WGAN-LP and WGAN with a simple gradient regularization.
+The learning scenarios cover the DiracGAN, learning intervalls in 1D and different manifolds in 2D.